-13 NGO campaigns that aim to change public discourses and attitudes toward meat production and 14 consumption (Laestadius et al 2016), have gained prominence in UK over the past decade, drawing 15 attention to issues including health, climate change and animal welfare.
-There has also been a 16 proliferation of behaviour change initiatives led by social movements including 'meat-free-Mondays' 17 and 'Veganuary' which, in addition to information provision, aim to encourage behaviour change by 18 providing practical guidance and creating normative pressures (Morris et al. 2014).
-The effectiveness 19 of these civic led interventions, and accompanying attempts to 'nudge' consumers toward meat 20 reduction by a tering the visual appeal, position, or size of meat offerings at the point of purchase, is 21 being debated in the literature (Garnett et al. 2015; Godfray et al. 2018; Taufik et al. 2019; Harguess et 22 al. 2020; Sahakian et al. 2020).
+NGO campaigns that aim to change public discourses and attitudes toward meat production and consumption (Laestadius et al. 2016), have gained prominence in the UK over the past decade, drawing attention to issues including health, climate change and animal welfare.
+There has also been a proliferation of behaviour change initiatives led by social movements including 'meat-free-Mondays' and 'Veganuary' which, in addition to information provision, aim to encourage behaviour change by providing practical guidance and creating normative pressures (Morris et al. 2014).
+The effectiveness of these civic-led interventions, and accompanying attempts to 'nudge' consumers toward meat reduction by altering the visual appeal, position, or size of meat offerings at the point of purchase, is being debated in the literature (Garnett et al. 2015; Godfray et al. 2018; Taufik et al. 2019; Harguess et al. 2020; Sahakian et al. 2020).

-24 Companies have started to respond to the growing demand for 'meat free' products, with 16% of new 25 UK food products launched in 2018 presenting 'non animal' claims - a doubling since 2015 (MINTEL 26 2019).
-These 'meat alternatives' vary in material form, with more 'radical' products such as cultured 27 meat, or algae and insect-based proteins, facing substantial structural barriers (technological, 28 organisational, institutional), which presently hinder their widespread diffusion (van der Weele et al. 29 2019).
-Nevertheless, it is clear that both corporate food actors and new entrants offering more innovative 30 'meat alternatives' view consumer preferences as an economic opportunity, and are responding by 31 increasing the availability of meat replacement products.
-Farmers and meat industry actors have 32 opposed these developments through political lobbying, which in 2019 led the European Parliament's 33 agriculture committee to prohibit these new companies from using the terms "burger" or "sausage" to 34 describe products that do not contain meat.
+Companies have started to respond to the growing demand for 'meat free' products, with 16% of new UK food products launched in 2018 presenting 'non animal' claims - a doubling since 2015 (MINTEL 2019).
+These 'meat alternatives' vary in material form, with more 'radical' products such as cultured meat, or algaeand insect-based proteins, facing substantial structural barriers (technological, organisational, institutional), which presently hinder their widespread diffusion (van der Weele et al. 2019).
+Nevertheless, it is clear that both corporate food actors and new entrants offering more innovative 'meat alternatives' view consumer preferences as an economic opportunity, and are responding by increasing the availability of meat replacement products.
+Farmers and meat industry actors have opposed these developments through political lobbying, which in 2019 led the European Parliament's agriculture committee to prohibit these new companies from using the terms 'burger' or 'sausage' to describe products that do not contain meat.

-1 Policy support for meat alternatives or behavioural change has remained limited in the UK, where 2 reduced meat consumption is low on the political agenda (Wellesley and Froggatt 2015).
-The extent to 3 which policymakers are willing to actively stimulate reduced meat consumption thus remains an open 4 question(Godfray et al. 2018).
-Agricultural policies in the UK serve to support meat production with 5 large subsidies that lower production cost and effectively increase the meat intensity of diets at a 6 population level (Simon 2003; Godfray et al. 2018).
-Deeper, population wide reductions in meat 7 consumption are hampered by these lock-in mechanisms which continue to stabilise the existing meat 8 production-consumption system.
+Policy support for meat alternatives or behavioural change has remained limited in the UK, where reduced meat consumption is low on the political agenda (Wellesley and Froggatt 2015).
+The extent to which policymakers are willing to actively stimulate reduced meat consumption thus remains an open question (Godfray et al. 2018).
+Agricultural policies in the UK serve to support meat production with large subsidies that lower production cost and effectively increase the meat intensity of diets at a population level (Simon 2003; Godfray et al. 2018).
+Deeper, population-wide reductions in meat consumption are hampered by these lock-in mechanisms which continue to stabilise the existing meat production-consumption system.

-10 To conclude, analysis of the dynamics across the UK food provisioning system which have 11 accompanied the observed decline in UK meat consumption, indicates that this has resulted from 12 interaction between multiple behavioural, socio-cultural, and corporate drivers (Figure SM5.5c).
+To conclude, analysis of the dynamics across the UK food provisioning system which have accompanied the observed decline in UK meat consumption, indicates that this has resulted from interaction between multiple behavioural, socio-cultural, and corporate drivers (Figure 5.SM.5c).